AyushBhure/Cab-Booking-App/README.md

 # Cab Booking App
-This project is a clone of the Uber application, built with a React frontend and a Node.js backend.
+This project Cab Booking application, built with a React frontend and a Node.js backend.
 It includes user and captain (driver) functionalities, allowing users to book rides and captains to manage rides.

 ## Table of Contents